Bringing home a rescue dog

 First day with your new dog

-Designate an area of your house as your dog’s safe space – many dogs feel safe in an enclosed space so a dog crate works quite well for this.
+Designate an area of your house as your dog’s safe space – many dogs feel safe in an enclosed space so a dog crate or a baby gate on the door of the utility room works quite well for this.
 This should be in a warm, draft-free and quiet area of your home where your dog can retreat to undisturbed.

 Toilet training a rescue dog